iilab/openwork/README.md

      + Video Summary: http://readmes.numm.org/interlace3/
      + Text Summary
      + Text transcription?
-     	+ Transcription of the finished video can be made by YouTube, the quality is mediocre for casual speaking and a mobile phone audio recording but seems sufficient if the audio recording is very good (clip on mic)
+     	+ Transcription of the finished video can be made by YouTube, the quality is mediocre for casual speaking and a mobile phone audio recording but seems sufficient if the audio recording is very good (clip on mic).
+The transcribed text is served as an XML from YouTube without timestamps.
+After uploading the footage to YouTube and the encoding finished it takes a few minutes until the subtilte option is available.

 ## Capture